 Thank you to Auntie Lina and everyone at Layog Country Farm…our second home in the Philippines!!!!!!

 We had two days off during the weekend and Layog Country Farm is perfectly located in one of the top places to visit in the Philippines, the gorgeous Banaue Rice Terraces.
-For a day trip we went into Kayan East, to a special mud spa and healing spring.
+For a day trip, we went into Kayan East, to a special mud spa and healing spring.
 The owner of the spa is really a nice guy we had lunch with and a great chat.
 Also in the nearby town of Cervantes, we found some great restaurants, high- speed internet, and a massage therapist that was heavenly!
-The locals there are very happy to pick up hitch hikers, so we had an easy time getting to the local towns.
+The locals there are very happy to pick up hitchhikers, so we had an easy time getting to the local towns.
 We only drove to the other local town Tadian but that looked very interesting also.
-And for overnight trips we recommend Sagada, Bontoc, and Banaue and ride on top of the jeepneys.
-You get some amazing views there.
-Jeepney was always our first choice of transportation.
+And for overnight trips, we recommend Sagada, Bontoc, and Banaue and ride on top of the jeepneys.
+You get some amazing views from there.
+The jeepney was always our first choice of transportation.

 Thanks again Flordelina!
 We can’t wait to see you again and hear how everything is progressing 🙂